apache/camel/components/camel-thrift/README.md

     thrift --version

+TIP: On mac you can install thrift via brew

 To display the version of the thrift compiler.

 You then need to compile the sample test source for the `camel-thrift` component.